-shall be due or payable for the entire work.
+the price therefor to be specified by the lowest bidder, shall be due or payable for the entire work.

-The work to be done under the contract is to be commenced within five days from the receipt of a notification from the Engineer in-Chief of the Department of Docks that the work, or any part of it, is ready to be begun, and the Contractor will surrender the premises to the Department of Docks, in order that the rip-rap embankment may be brought up to the grade required by the Engineer, after the piles have been driven, stay-lathed and capped; and all the work to be done under the contract is to be completed on or before the 1st day of December, 1894, or within as many days thereafter as may have elapsed between the date of execution of the contract and the receipt of a notice from the said Engineer-in-Chief that the work, or any part of it, may be proceeded with; or within as many days thereafter as the premises may have been occupied by the Department of Docks in depositing rip-rap stone, after the date of execution of this contract, and the damages to be paid by the contractor for each day that the contract may be unfulfilled after the time fixed for the fulfillment thereof has expired, are, by a clause in the contract, determined, fixed and liquidated clause in the contract, determined, fixed and liquidated at fifty dollars per day.
+The work to be done under the contract is to be commenced within five days from the receipt of a notification from the Engineer in-Chief of, the Department of Docks that the work, or any part of it, is ready to be begun, and the Contractor will surrender the premises to the Department of Docks, in order that the rip-rap embankment may be brought up to the grade required by the Engineer, after the piles have been driven, stay-lathed and capped; and all the work to be done under the contract is to be completed on or before the 1st day of December, 1894, or within as many days thereafter as may have elapsed between the date of execution of the contract and the receipt of a notice from the said Engineer-in-Chief that the work, or any part of it, may be proceeded with; or within as many days thereafter as the premises may have been occupied by the Department of Docks in dep-siting riprap stone, after the date of execution of this contract; and the damages to be paid by the contractor for each day that the contract may be unfulfilled after the time fixed for the fulfillment thereof has expired, are, by a clause in the contract, determined, fixed and liquidated at fifty dollars per day. at fifty dollars per day.